jacob8776/sunapee_LER_projections/README.md

  from those in our study.\
  &nbsp;&nbsp; `step_3_validation`\: This folder contains the scripts used to run and analyze the validation from 2015-2020.\
  &nbsp;&nbsp; `step_4_running_projections`\: This folder contains the scripts used to run long term projections from 1938-2099.
 It also contains a script that moves the projections to an output folder and deletes the duplicates in their respective original places.\
+ &nbsp;&nbsp; `s1-4_projection_outputs.R`\: This script downloads prerun external projection output from zenodo, allowing steps 5 and 6 to be run without steps 1-4.
- &nbsp;&nbsp; `step_5_processing_projections`\: This folder contains scripts required to process each metric's anomaly values from the projections.
-It also contains the script "s1-4_projection_outputs.R" which can be run to to download previously run projection output from Zenodo.\
+ &nbsp;&nbsp; `step_5_processing_projections`\: This folder contains scripts required to process each metric's anomaly values from the projections. \
  &nbsp;&nbsp; `step_6_study_results_figures`\: This folder contains the scripts that generate all of the figures and table in the study (with the exception of conceptual figures).
 Each script is labeled with the corresponding figure or table numbering in the study.